GU-CLASP/language-and-perception/meetings.md

 ### Next

+* \+ The Singleton Fallacy: Why Current Critiques of Language Models Miss the Point Magnus Sahlgren (AI Sweden, Stockholm, Sweden) and Fredrik Carlsson
+(RISE, Stockholm, Sweden) https://doi.org/10.3389/frai.2021.682578 (suggested by Robin)

+* \+ Is it possible for language models to achieve language understanding?
+Christofer Potts (2020) [blog post](https://chrisgpotts.medium.com/is-it-possible-for-language-models-to-achieve-language-understanding-81df45082ee2) (Recommended by Robin, would like to read: Robin)

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.

-  * \+ The Singleton Fallacy: Why Current Critiques of Language Models Miss the Point Magnus Sahlgren (AI Sweden, Stockholm, Sweden) and Fredrik Carlsson
-(RISE, Stockholm, Sweden) https://doi.org/10.3389/frai.2021.682578 (suggested by Robin)
     * \+ Pay Attention to MLPs.
 Hanxiao Liu, Zihang Dai, David R. So, Quoc V. Le.
 (2021). [paper](https://arxiv.org/abs/2105.08050) (from Aram)
   * \+ Visually Grounded Follow-up Questions: a Dataset of Spatial Questions Which Require Dialogue History.
 Dong, T., Testoni, A., Benotti, L., & Bernardi, R. (2021).
 In Proceedings of Second International Combined Workshop on Spatial Language Understanding and Grounded Communication for Robotics (pp. 22–31).
 Association for Computational Linguistics. [paper](https://aclanthology.org/2021.splurobonlp-1.3.pdf) (from Nikolai)

   * \+ PIGLeT: Language Grounding Through Neuro-Symbolic Interaction in a 3D World.
 Zellers, A., Peters, M., Mottaghi, R., Kembhavi, A., Farhadi, A., & Choi, Y. (2021).
 In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers) (pp. 2040–2050).
 Association for Computational Linguistics. [paper](https://aclanthology.org/2021.acl-long.159.pdf) (from Nikolai)